chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 saving user accounts and their info elastic search to filter stocks -->

-**Learning Goal: We want to gather and store realtime stock info**
+**Learning Goal: We want to gather and store realtime and historical stock info**

 - Application: We will use Alpha Vantage API to gather realltime stock data
-- Reseach and Resources: We'll start with the base documentation and the example jsons that they provide.
-- Challenges: We anticipate the API returning information that may not be initially compatible with our API, we may have to adjust our API in order to accomodate.
+- Reseach and Resources: We will start by familiarizing ourselves with the Alpha Vantage documentation to understand how to request real-time data and handle the different formats and limits of API responses.
+We will also use example JSON responses provided by Alpha Vantage to understand how the data is structured and how to integrate it into our backend system.
+- Challenges:
+  - We anticipate having some difficulties making the graph designs consistent with the rest of the front end, to address this we will practice desiging the graphs first in order to build the site around what we are able to do with it.
+  - Alpha Vantage has strict rate limits, especially on the free tier (5 calls per minute, 500 calls per day).
+As such, we must ensure that our application doesn't exceed these limits, especially with frequent real-time price updates.
+We will need to implement rate-limiting and caching strategies to manage API calls effectively.
+  - Real-time data needs to be integrated with historical data for effective analysis.
+We must figure out how to store both real-time price updates and historical data in a consistent manner.
+Real-time data will be updated frequently (e.g., every minute), while historical data will be queried less often and could be stored at intervals (e.g., daily).
-- Success Criteria: If we are able to gather stock data in a timely manner, then we will consider this a success.
+- Success Criteria: If we are able to gather stock data in a timely manner and manage API call rates efficiently, ensuring that we stay within the API's usage limits without hitting errors, then we will consider this a success.

 **Learning Goal: We want to display the stock data in a digestible way**